Back to Clackmannanshire: On Coffee, Clarity, and Walking Away

 The café was warm.
 The client was thoughtful.
 The Ochil Hills still loomed with quiet majesty.

 And then, like smoke through a half-open window, something old drifted in.
 I hadn’t been back here in a while.
-And yet, the moment I stepped out of the car, memory pressed in like mist.
-I felt it before I could name it......a tightness in my chest, the ghost of an old resignation.
+Yet the moment I stepped out of the car, memory pressed in like mist.
+A tightness in my chest.
+The ghost of a decision made years ago.

-Eventually, I left.
+I left.
 Not because I wanted to.
-But because staying would have meant signing off on a culture that mistook silent endurance for strength.
+But because staying would have meant endorsing a dynamic that rewarded endurance and punished integrity.
 I couldn’t do that.
-Not then, not now
+Not then, not now.

 This new client was preparing for an interview presentation.
 My role?
 Ask questions.
 Offer feedback.
 Help them centre their voice.
 It was straightforward, human work.
 The kind of work that makes sense.

-And watching them - open, grounded, and committed to learning - I found myself thinking: this is what high standards actually look like.
+And watching them — open, grounded, committed to growth …..
+I found myself thinking: this is what high standards really look like.
 Not a weapon, but a compass.

 “I have exceptionally higher standards than Mark.”

-Here’s what I’ve learned since: when people in power feel exposed, they don’t always lash out.
+I’ve since realised this: when people in power feel exposed, they don’t always lash out.
 Sometimes they curate.
-They curate a version of events in which they’re always the expert, always the victim, never the problem.
+They shape a version of events in which they’re always the expert, always the victim, never the cause.

-Helping that client prepare - and watching them land the role - felt like exhaling something I hadn’t realised I was holding.
-Not closure.
+Helping that client prepare - and watching them land the role ….. felt like exhaling something I hadn’t realised I’d been holding.
 Not revenge.
-Just a return to myself.
+Not even closure.
+Just the quiet return of something I thought I’d lost:

 The coffee was good.
 The hills were still watching.
-And this time, I left Clackmannanshire with something I didn’t have last time.
+And this time, I left Clackmannanshire carrying something I hadn’t had last time.

 When have you stepped away from something misaligned with your values?